So who is buying Australian Shares? The Fundamentals behind why this market is a buy!

 However, it is not just retail money being forced out of cash and in to buying Australian Shares

-With the move down in the Australian dollar, below parity and as low as 96c, versus the US dollar, there have been big flows this way.
-One of my institutional sources, nameless of course, pointed out that their buy ticket volume on a given day have been going through the roof, each time there has been a dip in the Aussie dollar.
+With the move down in the Australian dollar, below parity and as low as 96c, versus the US dollar.
+There have been big flows this way.
+One of my institutional sources, nameless of course, pointed out that their buy ticket volume on a given day has been going through the roof, each time there has been a dip in the Aussie dollar.
 Money flowing straight into the top 20 and in massive size.
 We aren’t talking thousands, we are talking millions and regularly.

 The big question is why?

 There could be a number of supporting arguments behind this.
 One is, of course, a straight currency play ie an expectation of a bounce in what could be an oversold Aussie.
 Providing some downside protection on newly acquired shareholdings.
 However, there are better, leveraged and easier ways of getting Australian Dollar exposure than buying Australian shares.

 The search for yield – where to park your money in order to actually earn something from it.
 Is becoming a key asset allocation decision.
 Traditionally, cash has offered yield.
 But not really any more, with global interest rates at historic lows.
 Then of course, there are the bond markets – but again, yields are paper thin for example US 10 Year Treasuries are offering 1.96% – now don’t spend that all at once!

 By buying Australian Shares, investors seeking yield get to tick several boxes.

 1) Australian shares have and continue to be one of the higher yielding markets.

 2) Dividends in Australia are treated very differently from the US.
 In terms of the tax side of things.
 As such, particularly on the big blue chips.
 The dividends are paid “fully franked”.
 This means the tax is already paid.
 At the 30% level, making the yield even more attractive.
 As an aside, if you manage your own Super, you really should be targeting these fully franked yields.
 As for you, the news is even better!